rajputshivam2324/Prisma_Learning/readme.md

-# Prisma and ORM Guide with Express
+# Prisma and ORM with Express

 ## 1. What are ORMs?